 Insomnia is defined as “An inability to fall asleep or remain asleep long enough to feel rested, especially when the problem continues over time.”
 In an effort to combat this, as many as 25 percent of the people in the United States use medications to help them sleep.

 From a nutritional perspective, several research studies have shown certain minerals to be natural sleeping remedies that not only work well, but also have additional vital health benefits.
-These minerals help people fall asleep better, get back to sleep easier in the night, and stay asleep throughout the night.
+These minerals help people fall asleep better, get back to sleep easier in the night, and stay asleep longer.
 James F. Balch, M.D., author of Prescription for Nutritional Healing, writes: “A lack of the nutrients calcium and magnesium will cause you to wake up after a few hours and not be able to return to sleep.”

 Calcium is directly related to our cycles of sleep.
 In one study published in the European Neurology Journal, researchers found that calcium levels in the body are higher during some of the deepest levels of sleep, such as the rapid eye movement (REM) phase.
 The study concluded that disturbances in sleep, especially the absence of REM deep sleep or disturbed REM sleep, are related to a calcium deficiency.
 Restoration to the normal course of sleep was achieved following the normalization of the blood calcium level.

 William Sears, M.D. writes that: “Calcium helps the brain use the amino acid tryptophan to manufacture the sleep-inducing substance melatonin.
 This explains why dairy products, which contain both tryptophan and calcium, are one of the top sleep-inducing foods.”